-In the past the only solution to this problem was for the eye to bring the near vision into focus using reading glasses.
+In the past, the only solution to this problem was for the eye to bring near vision into focus using reading glasses.
 Then, monofocal contact lenses came into play, which meant that one eye could be focused for distance and the other for near vision.
 However, the two eyes never work together as well as they would if both eyes were identically focussed, but, thanks to modern technology, this no longer has to be the case.

 It takes less than 10 minutes and is safer than wearing soft contact lenses.
 If you needed distance glasses (or contacts) before, Presbyond gets rid of the need for them too.

 Reading glasses need to be updated annually.
 Even if your prescription doesn’t change, the lenses get scratched and the coatings deteriorate, causing a degradation in their optical performance.
 Plus, the average wearer of reading glasses can easily lose a pair every couple of years.
 Over a lifetime, that can amount to over £5,000 worth of glasses every eight years.
 Presbyond is cheaper!

 95% of people tested for Presbyond were found to be suitable.
 And it is adjustable.
 As you get older you might require adjustment, and it is relatively simple to lift up the protective flap and enhance or even reverse the procedure.

 Most people who have had Presbyond are able to start using it straight away.
 One patient the other day, just minutes after the procedure was complete, went to phone their spouse and found that they could see the phone screen and the clock on the wall clearly without glasses.
 And it gets better with time as the brain learns the new vision.